Legislation and Regulations

 Medical apps which fall within the scope of medical devices are subject to the same regulatory requirements for general medical devices while, at the same time, must meet the requirements under the standard of relevant registration technical review guidelines issued by NMPA.

 In the PRC, there are separate rules for telemedicine.

 Under Measures for the Administration of Telemedicine Service, hospitals can hold hospital-to-hospital consultations on diagnoses and treatment by means of modern information and communication technologies.

-Under Measures for the Administration of Internet-based Diagnosis and Treatment and Measures for the Administration of Internet Hospitals, physicians can conduct online diagnoses and treatments for patients whose initial appointment or treatment is at an offline hospital for the same symptoms.
+Physicians can conduct online diagnoses and treatments for patients whose initial appointment or treatment is at an offline hospital for the same symptoms.

 The special regulations for encouraging telemedicine services during COVID-19 are introduced in 11.6 Drivers for Digital Health Innovation Due to COVID-19.

 Besides the general legal requirements on the promotion and/or advertising of pharmaceuticals and medical devices, online promotion and/or advertising are specifically regulated.
 Online advertisements for pharmaceuticals and medical devices are subject to the examination and approval of the relevant local authorities under the SAMR, and must indicate the approval number for the advertisement.
 The entity providing information on pharmaceuticals or medical devices via the internet to online users is subject to the Qualification for Internet Drug Information Services issued by the relevant provincial MPA.

 Information on pharmaceuticals and medical devices presented online shall be accurate and science-based.
 Publication of any information about narcotic drugs, drugs for mental health, toxic drugs for medical use, radioactive drugs, anti-drug medicines, or the preparation products of hospitals is prohibited.